 Overlooking Milan’s famous shopping street Via della Spiga, it’s the place to stay if you want to soak up the city’s fashion forward vibes.
 Make sure to have your morning coffee at renowned Caffè Baglioni.

-Boutique – Room Mate Giulia
+Midrange – Room Mate Giulia

 The generous sized rooms include a coffee machine and slippers and are perfect for lounging in after day of sightseeing.